-OEFC senior debt is entitled to receive, in full, amounts owing in respect of the senior debt and is pari passu to the Lower Mattagami Energy Limited Partnership (LME) senior notes.
+OEFC senior debt is entitled to receive, in full, amounts owing in respect of the senior debt and is pari passu to the Lower Mattagami Energy Limited Partnership senior notes.

 These notes are secured by the assets of the Upper Mattagami and Hound Chute project.
-Principal repayments of approximately \$3 million per year are made on a semi-annual basis until maturity in 2041, at which time the remaining principal balance of \$116 million becomes due.
+Principal repayments of \$3 million per year are made on a semi-annual basis until maturity in 2041, at which time the remaining principal balance of \$116 million becomes due.

-4 These notes are secured by the assets of the Peter Sutherland Sr. GS project.
-The notes have an interest-only feature for the first ten years and will be amortized with blended semi-annual principal and interest payment thereafter until maturity in 2067, at which time the remaining principal balance of \$49 million becomes due.
+These notes are secured by the assets of the Peter Sutherland Sr. GS project.
+The notes have an interest-only feature until 2025 and will be amortized with blended semi-annual principal and interest payments thereafter until maturity in 2067, at which time the remaining principal balance of \$49 million becomes due.